ast-grep/ast-grep.github.io/website/guide/rule-config.md

 * `language` is the programming language that the rule is intended to check.
 It specifies what files will be checked against this rule, based on the file extensions.
 See the list of [supported languages](/reference/languages.html).

 * `rule` is the most interesting part of ast-grep's configuration.
-It accpets a [rule object](/reference/rule.html) and defines how the rule behaves and what code will be matched.
+It accepts a [rule object](/reference/rule.html) and defines how the rule behaves and what code will be matched.
 You can learn how to write rule in the [detailed guide](/guide/rule-config/atomic-rule).

 ## Run the Rule